tamagusko/tamagusko.github.io/index.md

 ### Submitted

-`2020`
+`2021`
-**Tamagusko, T.** and Ferreira, A. (2021). **Mobility patterns of the Portuguese population during the COVID-19 pandemic**, Proceedings of the 2021 International Conference on Information Technology & Systems, Libertad city, Ecuador.
-ArXiv ID: <a href="https://arxiv.org/abs/2007.06506" target="_blank">https://arxiv.org/abs/2007.06506</a> (preprint)
+**Tamagusko, T.** and Ferreira, A. (2021). **Mobility Patterns of the Portuguese Population During the First Year of the COVID-19 Pandemic: A Longitudinal Study**.
+Sustainability.

+`2021`
+Marc Hasselwander, **Tiago Tamagusko**, João Bigotte, Adelino Ferreira, Alvin Mejia, and Emma J. S. Ferranti (2021). **MBuilding back better: The COVID-19 pandemic and transport policy implications for a developing megacity**.
+Sustainable Cities and Society.

 `2020`
 **Tamagusko, T.** and Ferreira, A. (2020). **Métodos de Dimensionamento de Pavimentos Aeroportuários**, Proceedings of the 9th Congresso Luso Moçambicano de Engenharia, Maputo, Moçambique.
 (In Portuguese)